kayernyc/verb-practice-monorepo/README.md

 ## What is this repo buiding?
 This repo will contain 2 backend services and possible future frontend consumers for one of those services, and an administration panel.

+The ultimate aim is provide a backend to power different consumers.

 ## To Start:

 ### Requirements